 Don’t buy school supplies you don’t need.

-Back to school time school supply sales doesn’t mean you need to stock up on supplies.
+Back to school time school supply sales does not mean you need to stock up on supplies.
 I did that once and will never have to buy crayons again.
 True story, they have moved four times with us, once across the country.
 They are just taking up space.

-Only buy the crayons, paper and pencils, etc. that you are going to be able to use right away or in the near future.
+Only buy the crayons, paper, pencils, etc. that you are going to be able to use right away or in the near future.